NSF NOIRLab Scientific Acknowledgments

 8.2.
 General Acknowledgment

-Papers containing data from the Gemini Observatory, a program of NSF’s NOIRLab (e.g., an ApJ paper), should include the following general acknowledgment as a footnote on the first page or in the last section before the references:
+Papers containing data from the Gemini Observatory, a program of NSF NOIRLab (e.g., an ApJ paper), should include the following general acknowledgment as a footnote on the first page or in the last section before the references:

-Based on observations obtained at the international Gemini Observatory, a program of NSF’s NOIRLab [ include additional acknowledgment here, see section below ], which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation on behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigación y Desarrollo (Chile), Ministerio de Ciencia, Tecnología e Innovación (Argentina), Ministério da Ciência, Tecnologia, Inovações e Comunicações (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
+Based on observations obtained at the international Gemini Observatory, a program of NSF NOIRLab [ include additional acknowledgment here, see section below ], which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation on behalf of the Gemini Observatory partnership: the U.S. National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigación y Desarrollo (Chile), Ministerio de Ciencia, Tecnología e Innovación (Argentina), Ministério da Ciência, Tecnologia, Inovações e Comunicações (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).

 If appropriate, please also acknowledge the provision of visiting instrument(s) as described in the relevant “documents” web pages for that instrument.